tricksal/learn-build-earn-in-public/concept_v2.md

 The intention to "achieve freedom and make the world better" is your compass.
 *   **Freedom:** The creative autonomy to work on what you love, and the potential for financial freedom derived from a diverse set of opportunities, not a single gatekeeper.
 *   **A Better World:** By working in public, you lead by example.
 You contribute to a culture of collaboration, generosity, and lifelong learning.
-You prove that it's possible to build a career on authenticity and passion.
+You prove that it’s possible to build a career on authenticity and passion.

 <a name="7.3-revised"></a>
 ### 7.3 The Community of Creators: A Collective Synergy